Daniel-Gong/daniel-gong.github.io/_pages/cv.md

 Honors and Awards
 =================

+- Clarendon Scholar, University of Oxford, 2021
 - Outstanding Undergraduate Thesis Award, Tsinghua University, 2021
-- Outstanding graduate (2%) at Tsinghua University, 2021 （清华大学优秀毕业生）
+- Outstanding graduate at Tsinghua University, 2021 （清华大学优秀毕业生）
-- Outstanding gradaute (5%) among college students in Beijing, 2021 （北京地区高等学校优秀毕业生）
+- Outstanding gradaute among college students in Beijing, 2021 （北京地区高等学校优秀毕业生）
 - **Highest Honor for Undergraduates, Tsinghua University, 2020** (清华大学本科生特等奖学金)

-  - *known as Tsinghua Top Grade Scholarship, this honor is awarded to only 10 of the most outstanding undergraduates at Tsinghua among over 3,700 students of the Class of 2021*
+  - *known as Tsinghua Top Grade Scholarship, this honor is awarded to only 10 of the most outstanding undergraduates at Tsinghua among over 16,000 students*
 - **China National Scholarship**, 2020
 - Scholarship for **Excellence in Scientific Innovation**, Tsinghua University, 2020
 - First Prize in 38th Challenge Cup for Scientific Research, Tsinghua University, 2020
 - “Academic Rising Star”in 2020 Undergraduates Psychology Forum, Peking University
 - Excellent Oral Presentation Award in 2019 Tsinghua Student Research Conference
 - Excellent Poster Presentation Award in 2019 Tsinghua Student Research Conference
+- Second Prize (in Beijing Division) in 2019 China Undergraduate Mathematical Contest in Modeling
 - Scholarship for **Excellence in Scientific Innovation**,  Tsinghua University, 2019
 - Scholarship for **All-Round Excellence**,  Tsinghua University, 2019
 - Scholarship for **Academic Excellence**,  Tsinghua University, 2019